Ferdinand Gottschalk

 Ferdinand Gottschalk (28 February 1858 – 10 November 1944) was an English theatre and film actor.
 He appeared in 76 films between 1917 and 1938.
 He was born and died in London, England.

 He made his first appearance on the stage in Toronto, Ontario, Canada in 1887 and worked continuously after that date including prominent parts on the New York stage as well as in films.
 He also wrote and produced plays.
+In 1901 he portrayed Johnny Trotter in the original production of Clyde Fitch's The Climbers at the Bijou Theatre.